Railway Mutton Curry Recipe

 Ingredients

-Tamarind Pulp – Traditionally, tamarind pulp or white vinegar was added to this curry to add tang and ensure it lasted longer.
+• Tamarind Pulp – Traditionally, tamarind pulp or white vinegar was added to this curry to lend tang and help it last longer.

 How To Make Railway Mutton Curry